 All students gain a working knowledge of computers through classes in the computer lab.
 A variety of software programs complement classroom instruction.
 Students learn proper keyboarding technique, as well as word processing skills.
 State-of-the-art multimedia computers enable students to conduct online research activities and utilize technology skills to creatively enhance learning and communicate effectively.
-Interactive white boards and LCD projectors are used by teachers in the classrooms to enhance their lessons.
-Sets of tablet computers are available for classroom use.
+Interactive white boards are used by teachers in the classrooms to enhance their lessons.
+Chromebooks are available for classroom use.